Windows Repair and Replacement Grant Scheme

 What if I require planning permission?

-- A separate application to the Windows Repair and Replacement Grant Scheme must also be made using the form provided at the same time as planning permission is being sought as a number of criteria must be met to be eligible for the fund.
-The Windows Repair and Replacement Grant Scheme application must be submitted to localdevelopmentplan@moray.gov.uk by 10th February 2023.
+- A separate application to the Windows Grant Scheme must also be made using the form provided at the same time as planning permission is being sought as a number of criteria must be met to be eligible for the fund.
+The Windows Grant Scheme application must be submitted to localdevelopmentplan@moray.gov.uk by 23rd February 2024.

 - Please note that obtaining planning permission DOES NOT guarantee that you will be eligible or successful in your application for the grant as a number of eligibility and scoring criteria must be met.